-This blog post below is a simple “How-To” post – it’s, again, one of the most popular types of blog posts online, because it centers around pure actionability.
-People love to read “tips and tricks” and the How-To format delivers just that.
+“How Tos” are among the most popular types of blog posts online, because of their pure actionability.
+People love to read “tips and tricks” and the format delivers just that.
 Any topic, however daunting, sounds manageable and easily doable.

 When writing How-To posts, you can launch into the action tips after a very short opening paragraph – or you can spice it up a bit.
 I have included a little “storytelling” as an opener in this example below.